List of Tiger King subjects: John Reinke

 John Reinke is an American former employee of the Greater Wynewood Exotic Animal Park, working closely with Joe Exotic.
 Before his career as a zookeeper, Reinke worked as a bungee jumper.
 He lost his legs in an accident in April 1994, and worked at the Greater Wynnewood Exotic Animal Park starting in 2006.

 Kelci "Saff" Saffery

 Kelci "Saff" Saffery, better known as Saff, is an American veteran who served in both the Afghanistan and Iraq wars and worked as a manager for the Greater Wynnewood Exotic Animal Park for almost ten years.
-In 2013, the then-27 year old was bitten by one of the tigers as he mistakenly put his arm into its cage, and opted to have an amputation of his left forearm and return to work within a week, instead of undergoing a two-year series of surgeries.
-He is hoping to get a prosthetic.
+In 2013, the then-27 year old was bitten by one of the tigers after he mistakenly put his arm into its cage.
+He opted to have his left forearm amputated and return to work within a week, instead of undergoing a two-year series of surgeries that might have saved his arm.
+He is hoping to get a prosthetic arm.
 In 2018, Saffery disconnected from the G.W. zoo and everyone involved.